Christian Brothers High School (Sacramento, California): Yearbook

-KBFT (Student television station)
+KBFT (student television station)

-KBFT is the Student television station at Christian Brothers High School.
-The station was founded in 2001, and is currently in its 18th school year of operation, and the 19th season.
+KBFT is the student television station at Christian Brothers High School.
+It was founded in 2001.

 KBFT broadcasts a live, closed-circuit program to all students and staff as well as to a web audience at cbtalon.com three times per week.
 The "Talon Morning News" is a ten- to fifteen-minute program that includes school announcements, world news, sports, weather (previously featuring the insightful weather broadcasting of Collin Lygren) and more.
 The show is run entirely by students.
 KBFT has received national recognition by STN, the Student Television Network, and has been ranked as the No. 1 high school news broadcast in the nation in 2003, 2004, 2005, 2006 and 2008.
 KBFT was also awarded the number one live sports broadcast in the nation in 2007.

-KBFT is also renowned for Zeller Food Reviews, a show which aired in the latter half of the 18th season for 6 episodes.
-Featuring CB student Andres Zeller, the program consisted of short satirical 2 minute segments where the school's cafeteria food was eaten and critiqued.
+KBFT is also renowned for Zeller Food Reviews, a show which aired in the latter half of the 18th season for six episodes.
+Featuring CB student Andres Zeller, the program consisted of short, satirical, two-minute segments in which the school's cafeteria food was eaten and critiqued.
 The show urged viewers to try the cafeteria food.
-The segment was lauded by both the faculty and student body alike, and remains today as one of the crowning achievements of KBFT in its over 20 years of running.
+The segment was lauded by the faculty and student body alike, and remains today as one of the crowning achievements of KBFT in its over 20 years of running.

 Several graduates of Christian Brothers High School who participated in KBFT have pursued careers in media.
 Graduates have worked at local Sacramento stations KOVR, KCRA, KTXL, and the San Diego station KFMB.